Read & Publish with Unlimited Open Access

 |Open Scholarship >|

 |Read more about our path to open scholarship >|

-The Biochemical Society and Portland Press are transitioning towards open access (OA), and released this joint position statement on open scholarship in October 2019.
+The Biochemical Society and Portland Press are committed to transitioning towards open access (OA).

 Articles published under our Read & Publish deals will be covered by a Creative Commons license – in most cases the corresponding author may choose between CC BY or CC-BY-NC-ND licenses; if the institution is based in the UK and is subscribing as a member of Jisc then a mandatory CC BY licence will apply.

 The Portland Press Read & Publish offerings are ‘transformative’ in nature and allow a Plan S compliant route for corresponding authors affiliated with the above list of institutions.
 Plan S compliance for corresponding authors at the institutions listed above is therefore assured (at least until the end of 2024).

 The Biochemical Society/Portland Press Read & Publish offerings are also in compliance with current MRC, UKRI and Wellcome policies on OA, as well as remaining compliant with NIH, HHMI, COAF policies and dozens of other funder policies from around the world.

 3. How many papers can be published on an APC-free basis by each author and/or each subscribing institution taking up a Read & Publish deal?

 As pilot offerings for 2021, the Read & Publish offerings are ‘all-inclusive’ in nature, meaning an unlimited number of papers can be published OA on an APC-free basis under Portland Press’ Read & Publish offerings.

 4. Which journals does this offering apply to?